ncasuk/decades-pp/docs/command_line.rst

 PPODD GUI
 =========

-The graphical interface for PPODD can be run via the command line ( if no output options are selected ) or from a Desktop shortcut.
+The graphical interface for PPODD can be run via the command line (if no output options are selected) or from a Desktop shortcut.
 If the Desktop shortcut is used it is possible to drag an input file onto the shortcut to open the program with that input.

 All the standard functions are available through the GUI, but it is a little less flexible in terms of output options.
 It will only try and write to $NCDATA with the normal BADC naming convention.
-You do however have the ability to change input files, archive data, and have a quick look / quality check the data.
+You do however have the ability to change input files, archive data, and have a quick look/quality check the data.